trapexit/mergerfs/mkdocs/docs/project_comparisons.md

 ## BTRFS Single Data Profile

-[BTRFS'](https://btrfs.readthedocs.io) `single` data profile is similar to RAID0 but BTRFS can more explicitly place data and metadata on multiple devices.
-However, like RAID0 and similar technologies if a single device fails you may lose all data in the pool.
-BTRFS does have some abilities to recover data but this is not guaranteed.
+[BTRFS'](https://btrfs.readthedocs.io) `single` data profile is similar to RAID0, spreading data across multiple devices but offering no redundancy.
+Unlike mergerfs which pools existing filesystems at a high level, BTRFS is a complete filesystem that manages storage directly.
+If a single device fails in BTRFS single mode, you lose all data. mergerfs takes a different approach: it pools filesystems as-is without redundancy, so a device failure only affects data on that one device, not the entire pool.

 ## RAID5, RAID6